 While consuming citrus fruit is important to get enough vitamin C, oranges, lemons and limes have acidic juices that can damage the dental enamel on your teeth.
 Eating a piece of whole citrus fruit is less acidic than drinking a glass of citrus juice.
 But you must rinse your mouth with water after eating citrus fruit or drinking citrus juice.
 You can also brush your teeth after enjoying citrus beverages or foods.

 2: Use a Soft-bristled Toothbrush and Gentle Toothpaste

 It is important to brush your teeth twice a day, but make sure to use a soft-bristled toothbrush rather than one that has stiff bristles.
-To avoid damaging the enamel on your teeth, wet the toothbrush’s bristles with water before applying a small amount of nonabrasive toothpaste that contains fluoride.
+To avoid enamel erosion on your teeth, wet the toothbrush’s bristles with water before applying a small amount of nonabrasive toothpaste that contains fluoride.

 3: Consume Calcium-rich Foods and Beverages

 Consume calcium-rich dairy products each day to keep the enamel on your teeth stronger.
 In addition to drinking milk, you can consume yogurt or cheese to ingest more calcium.
 Remember that other foods also contain calcium, including:

 4: Don’t Drink Sugary Beverages

 Avoid drinking soft drinks that contain sugar or artificial sweeteners.
 Both types of soft drinks contain strong acids, chemicals and artificial dyes that can damage the dental enamel on your teeth.
 The ingredients in soft drinks tend to stick between your teeth, leading to eroded enamel that is difficult to see.